 4. Twin Lagoon

 During the high tide, one has to climb over the ladder to get to the other side of the rock that hides a second lagoon.
 But during the low tide, the two bays practically become one, connected via a narrow crevice in the rock.
-Several meters of a secret passage are big enough to swim through.
+A several-meter-long secret passage is big enough to swim through.

 Some tourist groups go through this cave-like experience while floating on their back, holding together like a caterpillar, while their tour guide is pulling them.
 It may resemble a ridiculous team-building swim through the gap in the rock, but luckily our guide Roland does not even suggest it.
-He lets us explore the Twin Lagoon on our own way and pace.
+He lets us explore the Twin Lagoon, the fascinating corner of Coron Palawan, in our own way and pace.

 5. Skeleton Wreck